AWS FSx for Lustre

 • Open to further feedback, discussion and correction.

 1. A data processing facility wants to move a group of Microsoft Windows servers to the AWS Cloud.
-Theses servers require access to a shared file system that can integrate with the facility’s existing Active Directory (AD) infrastructure for file and folder permissions.
+These servers require access to a shared file system that can integrate with the facility’s existing Active Directory (AD) infrastructure for file and folder permissions.
 The solution needs to provide seamless support for shared files with AWS and on-premises servers and allow the environment to be highly available.
 The chosen solution should provide added security by supporting encryption at rest and in transit.
 The solution should also be cost-effective to implement and manage.
 Which storage solution would meet these requirements?

 1. An AWS Storage Gateway file gateway joined to the existing AD domain